 Mini problem . .our buyers are a couple, and one of the people in the couple LOVED this property and was starting to lose patience with Larry.
 So . . she decided to give Larry a quick, incognito call to ask about the price expectations.
 This meant Larry had our client’s number and he went in hard.
 Our side’s fault, but still red flag number 6.

 An intense amount of calls and texts are sent by Larry to our client – amping up the pressure and telling her he had multiple offers and the only way Larry could present offers was with a signed contract, 10% deposit and a 66W (the property was in NSW and the 66W document means you’re buying under auction conditions, effectively taking the property ‘as is’ with no cooling period).
 AND the price is now back to $1,200,000.
-Larry says our client would need to be at this price or better to have any chance of buying it.
+Larry tells our client she would need to be at this price or better to have any chance of buying it.
 More red flags – just going to stop counting.

 Thankfully, our buyer had been keeping us in the loop and she ended up telling Larry to just deal with us.
 This opened up a whole other avenue of argument from Larry . . “you’re better off dealing with me directly”, “deal with me directly and you’ll get a much better price”, “I will look after you better than those pesky buyers agents”, etc.